hansb001/smarthome/README.md

 I added a Sensehat (https://www.raspberrypi.org/products/sense-hat/?resellerType=home)to the raspberry Pi to make it visual when messages are being send.
 Every time a message goes through the broker, an image is being displayed on the Sensehat.

-An application in Node-RED is made for that, you can find the flow here: xxxxxx
+An application in Node-RED is made for that:

+/images/SM_MQTT_Flow.png
 << explain flow here >>

 ## Step 5 Set up Gateway